DecisionNeurosciencePsychopathology/DataTracker/README.md

 ```r
 lab.cfg()
 ```
-(This will retrurn the path to the lab's config file.)
+(This will return the path to the lab's config file.)

 ## For useful information
 ```r